 - Robert M. Barkey, American fighter pilot and flying ace in the U.S. Army Air Forces, during World War II, credited with 5 aerial victories

-- Walter Barkey, American Democrat politician, Candidate for Michigan State House of Representatives from Genesee County 2nd District, 1910
+- Walter Barkey, American Democratic Party politician, Candidate for Michigan State House of Representatives from Genesee County 2nd District, 1910

-- Verna H. Barkey, American Democrat politician, Member of Michigan Democratic State Central Committee, 1947-49; Alternate Delegate to Democratic National Convention from Michigan, 1952; Presidential Elector for Michigan, 1964
+- Verna H. Barkey, American Democratic Party politician, Member of Michigan Democratic State Central Committee, 1947-49; Alternate Delegate to Democratic National Convention from Michigan, 1952; Presidential Elector for Michigan, 1964

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.